MySQL supports a plugin API that enables creation of server

 A connection-control plugin that enables administrators to introduce an increasing delay after a certain number of consecutive failed client connection attempts.
 See Section 6.5.2, “The Connection-Control Plugins”.

 A password-validation plugin implements password strength policies and assesses the strength of potential passwords.
-See Section 6.5.3, “The Password Validation Plugin”.
+See Section 6.5.3, “The Password Validation Component”.

 Version Tokens enables creation of and synchronization around server tokens that applications can use to prevent accessing incorrect or out-of-date data.
 Version Tokens is based on a plugin library that implements a